List of Tamagotchi characters

 This is a list of the characters in Tamagotchi, a Japanese media franchise created and owned by the toy company Bandai which originated as a series of electronic virtual pet toys.

 Boys

 Mametchi

-Mametchi is one of the best Tamagotchis in terms of intellect.
+Mametchi - loyal, diligent and healthy, Mametchi was awake from 9 in the morning to 10 at night.
 You have to give your toy the best care to get him.
 He is a pale-yellow creature, most resembling a human, with dark blue ears and appears as a playable character in Mario Kart Arcade GP 2.
 Mametchi is also the mascot of the Tamagotchi franchise, and an unofficial mascot for Bandai as a whole.
 In animated media, he is voiced by Rie Kugimiya (in Japanese), and by Stephanie Sheh or Erica Mendez (in English).